custosh/websocket-rce/README.md

 **Do not use this code on real or other people's systems without explicit permission!**

-# Websocket Remote Commands Execution App
+# Websocket Remote Commands Execution App - Client

 Coming soon...

+# Websocket Remote Commands Execution App - Admin Panel